rsenoren/rsenoren/README.md

 - 👋 Hi, I’m @rsenoren
-- 👀 I’m interested in sportsand video games
+- 👀 I’m interested in sports and video games
 - 🌱 I’m currently learning CyberSecurity
 - 💞️ I’m looking to foward to work in the Cybersecurity world
 - 📫 How to reach me: rvsenoren@gmail.com